ministryofjustice/security-guidance/docs/protecting-whatsapp-accounts.md

 # Protecting WhatsApp accounts

-The Ministry of Justice \(MoJ\) [permits](general-user-video-and-messaging-apps-guidance.md#approved-tools) the use of [WhatsApp](https://www.whatsapp.com/) for text messaging, voice and video calls.
-You **should** avoid using it for business tasks involving personal or sensitive data.
+The [permits](general-user-video-and-messaging-apps-guidance.md#approved-tools) the use of [WhatsApp](https://www.whatsapp.com/) for text messaging, voice and video calls.
+You avoid using it for business tasks involving personal or sensitive data.

-You **should** always keep WhatsApp account details safe and secure.
+You always keep WhatsApp account details safe and secure.
 Accounts link with specific devices.
 When you register your device with a WhatsApp account, that provides some protection.
 Only the registered device can send or receive messages associated with you.

 Unfortunately, device registration is a tempting target for attackers.
 It is a way for potential compromise of user data.
 Compromises affect backups of conversations, and contact lists.

 A compromised account might also attack other people.
 An attacker might pretend to be a user, and so target other contacts.
 They might make their way to compromise a high-value target.

-An example scenario might be an attack on the WhatsApp account of a family member of an MoJ employee.
+An example scenario might be an attack on the WhatsApp account of a family member of an employee.
 The attacker compromises the family member’s WhatsApp account.
 They then pretend to be the family member.
-They contact the MoJ employee through the contact list.
+They contact the employee through the contact list.
 The employee trusts the message: it seems to come from the family member.

 ## How a WhatsApp attack works